test-editor/testeditor-index-backend/README.md

 # DEPRECATED test-editor-index-backend

-:warning: **WARNING** This project is deprecated because the Test-Editor Team decided to merge the new created index backend with the existing Xtext backend in October 2018 :warning:
+:warning: **WARNING** This project is deprecated because the Test-Editor Team decided to merge the newly created index backend with the existing Xtext backend in October 2018 :warning:

 The new backend repository for the project :star:Test-Editor-Web:star: can be found under [test-editor-backend](https://github.com/test-editor/test-editor-backend)